 Additionally, since it is still an experimental intervention, the ethical problems have to be assessed in considerable detail.

-In the light of this medical and human issue, Dr Burnett’s team are preparing a penis transplant programme that will include at least 60 patients.
-This will require protocols to be carefully drawn up; these should relate to post-surgical treatment, which will have to be similar to any microsurgery related with other types of transplants.
-They will also have to minimise the use of immunosuppressants, and above all, thoroughly evaluate patients who are to undergo transplant, especially as regards the psychological and medical problems that they may have.
+In the light of this medical and human issue, Dr Burnett’s team are preparing a penis transplant program that will include at least 60 patients.
+This will require protocols to be carefully drawn up; these should relate to post-surgical treatment, which will have to be similar to any microsurgery related to other types of transplants.
+They will also have to minimize the use of immunosuppressants, and above all, thoroughly evaluate patients who are to undergo a transplant, especially as regards the psychological and medical problems that they may have.

-The use of artificially bioproduced penises has also been proposed as a future possibility, as they could be an effective alternative to transplantation of natural penises.
+The use of artificial bio produced penises has also been proposed as a future possibility, as they could be an effective alternative to transplantation of natural penises.
 In this respect, Atala and co-workers have successfully performed penis transplants in rabbits, which were then able to effectively impregnate does.
 As Atala himself states, one of the advantages of this type of transplant is that the organ generated would be produced mainly using cells from the patient himself, which would reduce the likelihood of rejection.